notem/reWeFDE/README.md

-If you use this project in your paper, please include the following as citations:
+If you use this project in your paper, please include the following papers as citations:

 > Shuai Li, Huajun Guo, and Nicholas Hopper.
 2018.
 Measuring Information Leakage in Website Fingerprinting Attacks and Defenses.
 In Proceedings of the 2018 ACM SIGSAC Conference on Computer and Communications Security (CCS '18).
 ACM, New York, NY, USA, 1977-1992.
-DOI: https://doi.org/10.1145/3243734.3243832
+DOI:10.1145/3243734.3243832

 and